ACCUPLACER Math Study Guide

 How are my ACCUPLACER Exam results used?

 The results of your ACCUPLACER math test are used by colleges and universities to determine which math courses you’ll need to complete in order to earn your degree.
-It’s a placement test, and schools use poor performance as an indicator that remedial math classes are required.
+It's a placement test, and a school uses poor performance to indicate that remedial math classes are required.

 If possible, it’s best to avoid remedial classes, because they don’t earn credits toward your degree, but you have to pay for them.
 The result is time and money wasted along with the potential for delayed graduation.
 But the greater risk, as reported by the Brookings Institution, is that students required to take remedial classes when entering college are less likely to complete their degree program than similar students who don’t need remediation.
 Given the importance of a college education in today’s economy, there’s a lot at stake when taking the ACCUPLACER math test.